Can a Pinched Nerve Cause Headaches?

 Understanding the relationship of your spine to other parts of the body, including the nervous system, is the first step in understanding how a pinched nerve can result in headaches.

-Your spine begins at the bottom of your brainstem and stretches down to your pelvic area, but it is divided into three primary sections.
 The upper portion of the spine, the cervical spine, begins at the bottom of your brain stem and past your shoulders.
-This area contains something called the trigeminocervical nucleus- an area where sensory nerve fibers, stemming from the trigeminal nerve and the upper spinal nerve, converge.
+This area contains something called the trigeminocervical nucleus- an area where sensory nerve fibers, which stem from the trigeminal nerve and the upper spinal nerve, converge.
 The trigeminal nerve is responsible for pain sensation in the face, including the top of the head, forehead, eye, and temples- all the areas most likely to experience headache pain.

 When a pain sensation is sensed by the upper cervical spine nerves, it is transferred to the trigeminal nerve fibers in the trigeminocervical nucleus, leading to pain in various regions of the head.
 This can occur as a response to several factors, such as injuries, degenerative conditions, or tumors.